 The SV650 vs DL650 V-Strom (aka the Wee-Strom)

-The "wee-strom", as it's affectionately called, is a cult motorcycle of its own.
+The Suzuki DL650 V-Strom, or the "wee-strom" as it's affectionately called, is a cult motorcycle of its own.
 It's a slightly de-tuned SV650 motor in a more upright chassis with wide handlebars.

-The wee-strom is a favourite for long-distance touring and light adventuring.
+The Suzuki V-Strom is a favourite for long-distance touring and light adventuring.
 Later models are even good for more serious adventuring, with better crash protection and bigger (19 inch) spoked wheel options.

 Both machines have the same engine block, though in the V-Strom it's detuned slightly, resulting in around 3 less kW (5 less horsepower), and more low-down torque.
 The body is also around 10kg (22 lbs) heavier than the SV650S.
 On the road, this isn't noticeable; the most noticeable difference is definitely the high riding position of the V-Strom.